 What difference will sharing my data make?

 The University currently has gaps in its equality data.
-Prior to the introduction of myJob in 2007, the University did not have a simple process for collecting equality data, and we did not collect sexual orientation or gender identity until 2010.
+Prior to the introduction of myJob in 2007, the University did not have a simple process for collecting equality data, and we did not collect sexual orientation or gender reassignment until 2010.
 Therefore, many members of staff have never been asked to provide this information.

 Sharing your equality data is useful for a number of reasons:

-- Allows us to build up a fuller picture of our staff profile in terms of E&D data, which will assist the University to consider areas of under-representation from which we can develop actions - for example, by targeting different search engines with job adverts; and using the data to establish a range of support for staff such as Staff Networks and Futures Mentoring
+- Allows us to build up a fuller picture of our staff profile in terms of equality data, highlighting areas of under-representation from which we can develop actions - for example, by targeting different search engines with job adverts; and using the data to establish a range of support for staff such as Staff Networks and Futures Mentoring

 - Helps us assess the impact of proposed policies and initiatives on different staff groups, using Equality Impact Assessments to support decision making